hb020/ieee488_device/README.md

 Test VXI-11.2 gateways and other VISA devices

 positional arguments:
-  device_ip             The IP address of the gateway device to use for tests.
+  device_ip             The IP address of the device to use for tests.

 options:
   -h, --help            show this help message and exit